Chaos On The Roads

 - A free and open internet protects freedom of speech.

-They go on to say “Without an open internet, big corporations would have tight control over how we access websites and services.”.
+“Without an open internet, big corporations would have tight control over how we access websites and services.”.

 Search Google for Why Is Internet Neutrality Important to find out what others think.